BILL ANALYSIS

 Save Local Business Act

-HR4366 (Save Local Business Act) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects McDonald's ($MCD), Yum!
-Brands ($YUM) and $DPZ.
+HR4366 (Save Local Business Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects $DPZ, McDonald's ($MCD) and Yum!
+Brands ($YUM).
 The primary sectors impacted are Consumer.
 View the full bill text on Congress.gov.

 bullish